Microsoft Quantum Development Kit

-Thank you for your interest in Microsoft's Quantum Development Kit for Visual Studio Code preview.
+Thank you for your interest in Microsoft's Quantum Development Kit for Visual Studio Code.

-The development kit contains the tools you'll need to build your own quantum computing programs and experiments.
+The Quantum Development Kit contains the tools you'll need to build your own quantum computing programs and experiments.

 Assuming some experience with Visual Studio Code, beginners can write their first quantum program, and experienced researchers can quickly and efficiently develop new quantum algorithms.

 For version history and related information, please refer to the Quantum Development Kit Release Notes.

 To jump right in, take a look at our Getting Started guide to learn about the structure of a Q# project and how to develop a quantum program with Q#.